zadarastorage/zadara-examples/k8s/eksd/README.md

     * [Calico](https://docs.tigera.io/) - advanced security (may require further configuration)
     * [Cilium](https://cilium.io/) - eBPF-based networking with built-in observability (experimental)

-## Addons
+## Optional addons
-As mentioned in step 2, your cluster can come pre-deployed with the latest versions (at the time of EKS-D image baking) of the below addons.
+As mentioned, your cluster can come pre-deployed with the latest versions (at the time of EKS-D image baking) of the below addons.
 Alternatively, you may change/delete them via helm after the deployment, or choose to install them by yourself:

 * EBS CSI driver (enabled by default):
     * The `ebs-cs` StorageClass is pre-configured with the VolumeType and set as the default StorageClass (you may [override](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) it with other CSIs)